jakepoz/jpbms/README.md

 - It's just an inductor with a full set of switches on it, so you can customize it
 - Simple resistive balancing
 - Single layer board design for easy JLCPCB style production
+  - ~$150 to order 5 from JLCPCB, way cheaper in bulk
 - Low ~100uA quiescent current
 - XT30 solar panel connector, JST-XH battery balance connector